 A pandemic is new territory for adults and kids alike.

-“These are strange times,” said Joseph Segeleon, a critical care pediatrician serving as chief medical officer of Sanford Children’s.
+“These are strange times,” said Joseph Segeleon, MD, a critical care pediatrician serving as chief medical officer of Sanford Children’s.

 Dr. Segeleon encourages parents to keep an open dialogue with kids and young adults about the coronavirus and addressed some frequently asked questions on the topic.